 Students specifically interested in medical school or other professional health schools are encouraged to consider majoring in natural science, biology or chemistry.
 Also recommended are selected courses in physics, English, psychology, sociology, the humanities and mathematics.
 Prospective professional schools should be consulted for their specific requirements.

-Students can also take part in opportunities such as Aqualytica, part of the Concordia University Chicago Student Operated Undergraduate Laboratory (SOUL) program.
-Aqualytica is a community outreach water testing laboratory that provides analysis of local water samples to area residents while giving students real-world experience.
+You can take part in opportunities such as Aqualytica, part of the Concordia University Chicago Student Operated Undergraduate Laboratory (SOUL) program.
+Aqualytica is a community outreach water testing laboratory designed to give students the opportunity to serve community residents by providing analysis of local water samples while gaining real-world experiences in the process.

-Along with departmental offerings, Concordia science students participate in consortium-type seminars and special topics courses through the Associated Colleges of the Chicago Area (ACCA), a partnership of 15 liberal arts universities and government laboratories.
+Along with departmental offerings, Concordia-Chicago science students participate in consortium-type seminars and special topics courses through the Associated Colleges of the Chicago Area (ACCA), a partnership of 15 liberal arts universities and government laboratories along with learning at such institutions as Chicago’s renowned Shedd Aquarium and the Morton Arboretum.